-The cleaning aisles in supermarkets are brimming with products promising to ‘kill 99.9% of all germs’: attractive marketing statistics for the general public, as they seek out ways to guard against bacteria and viruses, in the age of COVID-19.
+The cleaning aisles in supermarkets are brimming with products promising to ‘kill 99.9% of all germs’ – an attractive marketing statistic for the general public, as they seek out ways to guard against bacteria and viruses in the age of COVID-19.

-So, a word to the wise in the current climate:
+So, a couple of words to the wise in the current climate:

 At Uniwipe, we ensure all packs clearly indicate the bacteria, viruses and fungi that each product is designed to attack.

 As mentioned, our Midi-Wipe Clinical range ensures that 99.999% bacteria kill rate and is also effective within 30 seconds against some of the most common viruses circulating in society today, including COVID-19, Norovirus, Influenza A, Hepatitis C, and Herpes.
 As with all our products, the wipes have been rigorously tested to international standards and state as much on the pack – citing some of the highest EN-accreditations available within the field of hygiene.

 Without getting too much into the details of biological science, EN-accreditations represent the ‘European Norm’ standards that refer to a product’s ability to eliminate spores, bacteria, fungi, and viruses.
 This paints a hugely reassuring picture when it comes to cleaning the kitchen, workplace, vehicle interior or simply any common touchpoints we unwittingly come into contact with on a daily basis.

 But whilst faith in the product has been restored, knowing how to clean effectively is also paramount.
 Let’s take a quick look at some of those recommended cleaning practice actions, which ensures that the product is actually able to fulfil its inherent efficacy to the max:

 1. Remove visible grime, then apply the disinfectant